Vamic/chaldeas/README.md

 To run a local development instance of the site, use `npm run dev`.
 Pushing your commits to the repository automatically uploads your changes to the server.
 It takes [Travis CI](https://travis-ci.com/) a few minutes to deploy everything up through [Surge](surge.sh), so changes will not be reflected immediately.

-To test the database's information against [GrandOrder.Wiki](https://grandorder.wiki), run `npm run tests`.
+To test the database's information against [GrandOrder.Wiki](https://grandorder.wiki), run `npm run scrape`.
 The page will only work if you temporarily disable Cross-Origin security policies, which is easiest to do with a browser extension like [this one for Firefox](https://addons.mozilla.org/en-US/firefox/addon/cors-everywhere/) or [this one for Chrome](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=en).

 ## Skill Effects
 Skill effects are enumerated at the top of [Database.Skill](src/Database/Skill.elm).
 If you aren't sure what an effect means, check its text description in [Class.Show](src/Class/Show.elm).
 Before adding a new skill effect, make sure it isn't already on the list.